psgonza/bynario/README.md

 * handle_tv_shows.py: Moving mp4 tv shows to folders based on name and season

-* dropbox_gpg_magic_folder.py: Using gnupg, encrypt and decrypt files
+* dropbox_gpg_magic_folder.py: (Prototype) Using gnupg, encrypt and decrypt files

+*	tiny_tcp_port_scanner.py: Small script for scanning open tcp ports in a hosts (because nmap is not always an option)